Are You A Gold Digger In Your Relationship With Hashem

 Before Yehoshua Hanavi died, he asked the Jews who they chose to follow, Hashem or other gods, idol worship like they did in the Mibar when they miscalculated the return of Moisha Rabainu.

-The Jews responded that they that will follow Hashem who took them out of Egypt and gave them the amazing land of Israel with its sweetness of flowing milk and honey.
+The Jews responded that they that will follow Hashem, who took them out of Egypt and gave them the amazing land of Israel with its sweetness of flowing milk and honey.

-The nuvi told them that this is not the reason to follow Hashem.
+The nuvi (prophet) told them that this is not the reason to follow Hashem.
 If they only follow Hashem because he provided them with good, then they will end up moving away from Hashem.
 Why?
-Because if they follow Hashem because of the good stuff they got from Hashem like being taken out of slavery and getting our own awesome land, then one day they will hear of some other Avoda Zora or Segula that gives rewards and preforms miracles and then they will follow that.
+Because if they follow Hashem just because of the good stuff they got from Hashem like being taken out of slavery and getting our own awesome land, then one day they will hear of some other Avoda Zora or Segula that gives rewards and preforms miracles, and then they will follow that.

-We see many times in Gemurah that a big part of a mitzvah is the thought and intent, and therefore we don’t ever see the entire picture of what really happened behind the scenes only Hashem sees it.
+We see many times in Gemurah that a big part of a mitzvah is the thought and intent, and therefore we don’t ever see the entire picture of what really happened behind the scenes, only Hashem sees it.

-After witnessing this incident, Acher came to the conclusion that since there is no reward for actions he no longer wanted to perform them.
+After witnessing this incident, Acher came to the conclusion that since there is no reward for actions, he no longer wanted to perform them.

 My husband explained it to me very clearly.
-Acher did all mitzvas for the reward.
+Acher did all mitzvahs for the reward.
 When he heard that he will no longer get reward in the world to come, he gave it all up.
+Acher acted as a gold digger, not like a Torah Jew who does the commandments just because Hashem commanded us to do so.